Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 - Host firmware has been updated on management nodes

 Note: In CSM 1.6, all the worker nodes are configured as iSCSI SBPS targets.
-In CSM 1.7.0, selective worker node personalization is introduced where if user/admin wants to limit some worker nodes to be configured as iSCSI targets, then it requires to create an HSM group by name `iscsi_worker` and add the worker node xnames to this group which are intended to be configured as iSCSI targets.
-For details, see [Managing selective node personalization](../../iscsi_sbps/Managing_selective_node_personalization.md) and [worker node personalization](../../iscsi_sbps/iscsi_sbps.md#1-worker-node-personalization)
+Starting CSM 1.7.0, selective worker node personalization is introduced where if user/admin wants to limit some worker nodes to be configured as iSCSI targets, then it requires to create an HSM group by name `iscsi_worker` and add the worker node xnames to this group which are intended to be configured as iSCSI targets.
+This has to be done just before `Management node rollout`.

+For details on this new feature, see [Managing selective node personalization](../../iscsi_sbps/Managing_selective_node_personalization.md) and [worker node personalization](../../iscsi_sbps/iscsi_sbps.md#1-worker-node-personalization)

 ## 2. Execute the IUF `management-nodes-rollout` stage